 Ongoing Litigation Over Corporate Diversity Programs

-Our Working Group is monitoring a series of lawsuits over corporate diversity programs that are already percolating in federal courts.
+Our Task Force is monitoring a series of lawsuits over corporate diversity programs that are already percolating in federal courts.
 These lawsuits allege that corporations violated federal or state laws by considering race in employment or other contracting decisions.
 For example:

 - In Do No Harm v.
 Pfizer Inc, an organization of medical professionals and students alleges that Pfizer’s “Breakthrough Fellowship Program” impermissibly discriminates on the basis of race by requiring that “applicants be Black/African American, Latino/Hispanic, or Native American” and by excluding “white and Asian-American applicants.”
 (S.D.N.Y.
 Sept.
 15, 2022) (No. 22-07908).
 The complaint alleges that Pfizer violated Section 1981, Title VI (based on federal financial assistance), Section 1557 of the Affordable Care Act, and multiple provisions of the New York State Human Rights Law.
 The complaint was filed by Consovoy McCarthy PLLC, the same law firm that represents Students for Fair Admissions in the UNC and Harvard cases.
 On December 12, 2022, the district court dismissed the action for lack of subject-matter jurisdiction, holding that the organization failed to establish standing for its federal claims.
 In January 2023, Do No Harm filed a notice of appeal to the Second Circuit.